Santa Rosa Hit-And-Run Accident Lawyers

 While it is hard to seek compensation if the responsible person remains unidentified, you still have options.
 Two scenarios could happen that will determine how you can proceed:

-- The Hit-And-Run Driver Is Apprehended — The best scenario is ultimately finding the at-fault driver.
-The authorities will make sure they face the consequences of their action.
-You can file a separate personal injury claim or civil lawsuit to recover damages as they face criminal charges.
-You can seek compensation for damages, including your medical bills, lost income, and even losses that are hard to quantify, such as emotional trauma.
-While you can submit a claim on your own, you can let our hit-and-run accident lawyers in Santa Rosa do the legwork so you can concentrate on getting better.
+- The Hit-and-Run Driver Is Apprehended — The ideal scenario is ultimately finding the at-fault driver.
+Once identified, the driver may face criminal charges for failing to remain at the scene of the accident.
+In addition to the criminal case, you can file a personal injury claim or civil lawsuit to pursue compensation for your losses.
+While you have the option to handle a claim on your own, our Santa Rosa hit-and-run accident lawyers can manage the legal process on your behalf so you can concentrate on getting better.

-- The Hit-And-Run Driver Is Never Located — While it’s helpful to remain optimistic, it’s also important to prepare for a challenge.
+- The Hit-and-Run Driver Is Never Located — While it’s helpful to remain optimistic, it’s also important to prepare for a challenge.
 In some cases, the hit-and-run driver may never be identified.
-Even so, you can still get reimbursement for your accident-related expenses by filing a claim with your insurer.
-Our hit-and-run accident lawyers will aggressively negotiate to secure the compensation you deserve, even in the face of their attempts to minimize your payout.
+Even so, you can still seek reimbursement for your accident-related expenses by filing a claim with your insurer.
+Our hit-and-run accident lawyers can manage negotiations with your insurer and advocate for a fair settlement of your losses.

 Insurance Coverage For Hit-And-Run Accidents

-Since California is an at-fault state, the driver responsible for the accident and their insurance provider should pay for your injuries and damages.
+Since California is an at-fault state, the driver responsible for the accident and their insurance provider are legally liable for your injuries and damages.
 However, hit-and-run accidents are a different case.
 Since we may never know who the at-fault driver is, injured victims like you must look at other options in finding compensation.
 For instance, your insurance policy may have additional coverage, allowing you to recover damages after a hit-and-run accident.

-- Uninsured Motorist Coverage (UM) — UM/UIM coverage provides financial protection in accidents involving uninsured drivers or hit-and-runs.
-It covers medical expenses, lost wages, and pain and suffering but typically excludes property damage.
+- Uninsured Motorist Coverage (UM) — UM/UIM coverage provides financial protection in accidents involving uninsured drivers or hit-and-run drivers.
+It covers medical expenses, lost wages, and pain and suffering, but typically excludes property damage.
 Insurance companies are legally required to offer the add-on as part of your auto insurance plan, and if you choose not to buy it, you must sign a waiver.

 - Collision Coverage — Any damage to your vehicle resulting from direct contact with a tree, building, another vehicle, person, or any other object can be covered by your policy’s collision coverage.
 Following a hit-and-run, you can recover payment for vehicle damage through this coverage, though you still have to cover the deductible.

-- Medical Payment Coverage — Regardless of who is responsible for the accident, Medical Payment (MedPay) coverage pays for your medical costs or those of your injured passenger.
+- Medical Payments Coverage — Regardless of who is responsible for the accident, Medical Payments (MedPay) coverage pays for your medical costs or those of your injured passenger.
 This coverage also allows you to seek compensation after a hit-and-run.
 Plus, it doesn’t have deductibles.

 Special or economic damages are financial losses quantified through receipts, bills, and other documentation.
 They include: